The Worst Parents In Sports History

 The two appeared to have reconciled somewhat after Prince Fielder announced his retirement from baseball in 2016.

-16. Carl and Bonnie Lindros — Eric Lindros' Father and Mother
+16. Carl and Bonnie Lindros (Eric Lindros)

-Bottom line: One word seemed to come up over and over throughout the career of NHL star Eric Lindros when it came to dealing with his parents: tiresome.
+One word seemed to come up over and over throughout the career of NHL star Eric Lindros when it came to dealing with his parents: tiresome.

 Bonnie Lindros and her husband, Carl Lindros, made life hell for various coaches and general managers throughout their son’s career, starting with insisting they pick everywhere he played, which included refusing to play for teams that drafted him No. 1 in the 1990 OHL draft (Sault Ste.
 Marie Greyhounds) and No. 1 in the 1991 NHL draft (Quebec Nordiques).